 The cost of long term care can seem daunting.
 For information about public funds and services that may be available to you and your family, we encourage you to contact the Aging and Disability Resource Center (ADRC) in your area.
 These centers provide information on all aspects of life related to aging or living with a disability.
 Other options you can explore to ease the financial commitment of assisted living include long term care insurance, federal benefits provided through the Department of Veteran Affairs or the sale of an in-force life insurance policy.

-I have over 10 years of nursing experience and I joined Morningside in 2021 as the Administrator.
+I have over 13 years of experience working as a nurse in long-term care settings and I joined Morningside in 2023 as the Administrator.
 I am very proud of the quality of care our dedicated staff members provide.
 They are the heart and soul of our community.
 All of us at Morningside are honored to be of service to our residents and their families and we thank you for entrusting your loved one's care to us.